siduction/sidu-manual/data/en/0209-no-gui-burn_en.md

 $ cdrdao blank --device ATA:1,0,0 --blank-mode minimal
 ~~~

-If one wants to overburn the entire data, we use `-blank=all` for wodim and `-blank-mode full` for cdrdao.
+If you want to overburn the entire data, use `-blank=all` for wodim and `-blank-mode full` for cdrdao.

-**Copy CD/DVD:**
+**Copy CD/DVD**

-Copy if there is only one drive.
+It is possible to copy even if there is only one drive.
 After reading, the source media is ejected and you have to insert the blank blank media into the same drive to continue.

 ~~~
 $ cdrdao copy --fast-toc --device ATA:1,0,0 --buffers 256 -v2
 ~~~

-You can copy a CD "on the fly" if two drives are available.
+You can copy a CD on the fly if two drives are available.

 ~~~
 $ cdrdao copy --fast-toc --source-device ATA:1,1,0 --device ATA:1,0,0 --on-the-fly --buffers 256 --eject -v2